with Stephen Hammond

 How does this relate to your business if you are not covered by federal regulation?
 Depending on your provincial, territorial or municipal jurisdiction, you may have employment equity requirements of your own.
 If you don't, all Canadians, including employers, must abide by the requirements of a human rights act or code, and these often spell out or allow for programs equivalent to employment equity.
 In other words, even if your provincial human rights code does not force you to have employment equity programs, it may allow you to do so voluntarily.
 This is also true with the Canadian Charter of Rights and Freedoms.

 Hence, employment equity is meant to level the playing field, and when the playing field is too uneven, employers are allowed to create special programs that can deal with past or present wrongs.
 For example, an employer can set up a special recruitment drive encouraging women to apply for work in a male dominated workplace.
-All women would still have to meet the needed criteria, but the employer would spend some time seeking out women to apply.
-Another example could involve creating a mentor program for Aboriginal employees already on the job, as a way of assisting them in keeping their jobs, and making sure they don't receive negative attention based on stereotypes.
+All women would still have to meet the needed criteria, but the employer could spend some time seeking out women to apply.
+Another example could involve creating a mentor program for Indigenous employees already on the job, as a way of assisting them in keeping their jobs, and making sure they don't receive negative attention based on stereotypes.

 Lots of people regard these types of special programs as reasonable, but many more consider them unfair interventionist programs, and that gets their goat.
 Even where we believe in equal opportunities, most of us have difficulty understanding how severe the barriers are for people traditionally outside the mainstream employment process.
-So inevitably, some look at employment equity programs as favouring designated groups rather than leveling the playing field.
+So inevitably, some look at employment equity programs as favouring designated groups rather than levelling the playing field.

 If I had a dollar for every time someone told me there were massive quota systems going on in Canada, I'd be writing this from my beachfront mansion in Tahiti.
 Yes, there are cases where people actively make spaces available for people in designated groups.
 But more often, there is nothing even resembling a quota system at work.
 After a few people swore on their mother's grave that "x" organization is not hiring white males, I called up to find the real story.
 I discovered each time that either it was greatly exaggerated, or there was no truth at all to such rumours.